fordjes/sdn-labs/mininet/04_wireshark.md

 0. Click on the first *OFPT_FLOW_MOD*.
 Answer the following questions:

  - **Q1: What is this message doing?**
-   - A1: This is putting a Flow Miss rule in place with ultra low priority.
-This teaches the switch that the switch will take commands from the controller.
+   - A1: This is putting a *flow miss* rule in place with ultra low priority.
+This teaches the switch that the switch will take commands from the controller, and to send packets to the controller if it doesn't know how to route them.
  - **Q2: What is the *priroity* of this message?**
    - A2: 0 (This represents highest priority)
  - **Q3: What is the matching rule?**